Shxbhx/HomeLivora/README.md

-# RentGhar - Property Rental Application
+# Homelivora - Property Rental Application

-RentGhar is a comprehensive mobile application built with React Native and Expo, designed to help users find and list rental properties.
+HomeLivora is a comprehensive mobile application built with React Native and Expo, designed to help users find and list rental properties.
 The application features an intuitive interface, advanced filtering capabilities, and real-time property updates.

 ## Features